Frequently Asked Questions

-We do not require the GRE, because they don't measure the qualities that contribute most substantially toward success in the MALS program: dedication, intelligence, passion, flexibility of mind, and intellectual courage.
+We do not require the GRE because it does not measure the qualities that contribute most substantially toward success in the MALS program: dedication, intelligence, passion, flexibility of mind, and intellectual courage.

 I graduated from college a number of years ago, and I'm no longer in contact with my former professors.
-May I ask professional colleagues—or friends who know me well—to write letters of recommendation for me?
+May I ask professional colleagues to write letters of recommendation for me?